foldedtoad/dwm3000/README.md

 │       └── qorvo,dwm3000
 │           └── qorvo,dwm3000.yaml
 ```
-**NOTE:** There are issues with the early "engineering versions" of the nRF52840.
-The chips are identified with QIAAAA marking on their top.
-Apparently the SPI3 bus was not fully support with these early engineering releases.
-It is suggested to avoid using these particular PCA10056 boards.
-Production releases of the PCA10056 should work without issues.

 In each example sub-project, the CMakeList.txt file has been updated with the following statement.
-This statement merges the custom board definitions into the Zephyr board configuration process.
+This statement merges the DWM3000 custom shield definitions into the Zephyr board configuration process.

 ```
 set(DTS_ROOT   "${CMAKE_CURRENT_SOURCE_DIR}/../..")